txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 Calculating a coverage plan is handled by Riak Core.
 It can be a very expensive operation as much computation is done symbolically, and the process amounts to a knapsack problem.
 The larger the ring the more expensive.
-Yokozuna takes advantage of the fact that it has no physical partitions by computing a coverage plan asynchronously every few seconds, caching the plan for query use.
+Riak Search takes advantage of the fact that it has no physical partitions by computing a coverage plan asynchronously every few seconds, caching the plan for query use.
 In the case of node failure or ownership change this could mean a delay between cluster